mkarner07/mkarner07.github.io/_posts/2023-11-30-My-Transformative-Journey-into-Corporate-Culture.md

 ### The Corporate World

-I am working in the corporate world for four years now where I serve as the manager of a department dedicated to digitalization and IT.
+I am working in the corporate world for four years now where I serve as the manager of a department dedicated to Digitalization and IT.

 My tasks are managing a portfolio of projects in the realm of digitalization, automation and IT.
 Even though I am still working on some innovative topics, my altitude has changed: it’s more about keeping the overview of the portfolio and delegating tasks.

-Furthermore, I am responsible for solutions (mostly IT systems) used in production running smoothly.
+Furthermore, I am responsible for solutions (mostly IT systems) used in production running smoothly - I manage a team of systemadimistrators.
 Some of the solutions need to perform 24/7/365.

 Most of the time I enjoy my job.
 However, it is very different when compared to the tasks I had in applied science.
 Where I would brainstorm complex, novel ideas at the edge of practical feasibility with a highly specialized research-team, I now find myself responsible for the operation of legacy systems.
 Oftentimes I have to argue with a broad variety of users about how new features could potentially crash an existing solution.
 Curiosity is not the main factor anymore, but business value is.